titorecbr/archi-auto-label-config/README.md

 ## ✨ Features

 - **🔄 Automatic Label Application**: Automatically applies pre-configured label expressions when new elements are added to diagrams
+- **⚡ Bulk Update**: Update ALL existing elements in your models when you change label configurations
 - **⚙️ Configurable per Element Type**: Set different default labels for all 73 ArchiMate 3.x element types
-- **🎨 User-Friendly Interface**: Easy-to-use dialog for managing default labels
+- **🎨 User-Friendly Interface**: Easy-to-use dialog for managing default labels with inline editing
 - **💾 Persistent Configuration**: Settings are automatically saved and persist between Archi sessions
-- **🚀 Startup Initialization**: Plugin activates automatically when Archi starts
-- **🌍 Internationalized**: Full English support for worldwide usage

 ## 📦 Installation